-Storm water pollution prevention (BMP) plans and KPDES permit coverage are required for all construction sites one acre or larger under 2003 regulations.
-Plans must be kept on site and available for inspection.
+Stormwater pollution prevention (BMP) plans and KPDES permit coverage are required for all construction sites one acre or larger under 2003 regulations.
+Plans must be kept on site or readily available for inspection.

 Providing primary and secondary containment for fuel and other hazardous materials at the work site helps prevent problems.
-Controlling non-storm water runoff, trash and other wastes, and post-construction runoff are also required under the new storm water permit program.
+Train staff to exercise caution in filling fuel tanks, to avoid spillage.
+Controlling non-stormwater runoff, trash and other wastes, and post-construction runoff are also required under the new stormwater permit program.